 - tongs to stir and/or flip food

-- oven mitt(s) to hold or pickup hot cast iron
+- oven mitt(s) to hold or pick up a hot cast iron pan

 - platter to move cooked food to